MUSC Bulletin | College of Nursing

 Students returning from any leave of absence may be required to adjust the plan of study based upon new program requirement.
 Students returning from a leave of absence may not have immediate access to some courses, primarily because of student clinical placements and faculty-student ratios.
 Students who are unable to return after a one-year leave of absence will be withdrawn from the program and would need to re-apply for admission..

 Withdrawal from the Program

-When withdrawing from the program, the student notifies the Program Director and completes the “University Withdrawal/Leave of Absence” form and a “Request for Course Add and/or Drop” forms available from the Office of Student Services.
+When withdrawing from the program, the student notifies the Program Director and reviews and signs the “University Withdrawal/Leave of Absence” form and a “Request for Course Add and/or Drop” forms completed by the Office of Student Services.
 These completed forms are then forwarded to the Associate Dean for Academics for final approval and then placed in the student’s academic record.

 Re-admission after Voluntary Withdrawal

 Any student who withdraws from the program of study at the College of Nursing voluntarily and then would like to return should submit a new application for admission to the MUSC Office of Enrollment Management.
 The new application should include a typewritten letter stating the circumstance that resulted in the student’s withdrawing from the program and reason(s) that readmission to the program is justified.

 A student who is dismissed from the program is ineligible for readmission into the College of Nursing.
 The Program Directors will make a recommendation to the Associate Dean for Academics of the College of Nursing that a student be dismissed from the program if the student has a GPA that indicates the student will not be able to meet the 3.0 requirement for graduation or has failed two courses OR does not complete requirements for the MSN or DNP degree within 1.5 years times the length of the program.
 Additional circumstances which may result in dismissal from the program include failure to return after a Leave of Absence (LOA) expires, non-payment of fees, academic or professional misconduct, and loss of license to practice as an RN.